 No. The voice data and network data are on two separate virtual local area networks.
 However, your PC network cable can be plugged into your phone.

-C&C is committed to maintaining voice services in all circumstances.
+ITS is committed to maintaining voice services in all circumstances.
 All of the VoIP phones will be backed by UPS battery which will provide power after a blackout.
 We are in discussions with Facilities Management to provide generator power for unlimited periods.
-In the meantime, C&C will maintain extended services from general offices and will provide several hours of uptime following a power outage.
+In the meantime, ITS will maintain extended services from general offices and will provide several hours of uptime following a power outage.
 However, the exact uptime will vary, depending on your location and power consumption of pc's and phones in your area.
-C&C is committed to providing a minimum of 15 minute uptime following a power outage under worst case circumstances.
+ITS is committed to providing a minimum of 15 minute uptime following a power outage under worst case circumstances.
 Many locations are equipped with generator power to provide phone service for longer periods.
 Locations without a backup generator have emergency phones located in central areas such as general offices that will function during a power outage.
 Signage has been installed within those buildings to identify those locations.